 Test your knowledge

 To complete this section of the tutorial you must submit your answers to a series of multiple choice questions.
-This must be completed by Week 3 - Friday 20th October 12pm.
+This must be completed by Week 9 - Tuesday 28th November at 12 noon for you to receive a mark for the referencing assignment.